Skip to main content

 Hospital treatment is usually needed if you have severe whooping cough, or your baby is under 6 months old and has whooping cough.

-If whooping cough is diagnosed within 3 weeks of the infection, you'll be given antibiotics to help stop it spreading to others.
-Antibiotics may not reduce symptoms.
+If whooping cough is diagnosed within 2 weeks of your cough starting, you'll be given antibiotics to help stop it spreading to others.

 Important